Who Decides If a Hotel Is Luxury or Not?

-Luxury hotel bathrooms – like luxury home bathrooms – have become an area of scrutiny and pride.
-I look for:
+Luxury hotel bathrooms have become an area of scrutiny and pride, much like upscale home bathrooms.
+Look for:

 Luxury Hotel Service: So Many "Shoulds"

 Luxury hotel guests should get the feeling that they are known and valued.
-I once profiled a Tahiti resort that resembled Paradise, but the staff's haughty, cold, derisive manner made it feel like Alcatraz.
+There's a Tahiti resort that resembles Paradise, but the staff's haughty, cold, derisive manner to n on-French speakers makes it feel like Alcatraz.

 Luxury hotel guests should expect hotel personnel who greet guests with at least a smile at every encounter.
 And they should greet you by name if there's no one else to overhear.

 Hotel housekeeping should be quiet, thorough, and dependable.
-A maid should never remove anything of yours, including empty shopping bags, half-drunk water bottles, and wet shower caps.
+A maid should never remove anything of yours, including empty shopping bags, ribbons and gift wrap, half-drunk water bottles, and wet shower caps.
 Nightly turndown service is essential.

-Housekeeping should not use heavily ammoniated or other highly chemical-smelling cleaners, or cheaply perfumed cleaning products.
-This applies not just to your room but to the hotel's common areas and restaurants.
+Housekeeping should not use heavily ammoniated or other highly chemical-smelling cleaners or cheaply perfumed cleaning products.
+This applies not just to your room but to the hotel's corridors, common areas, and restaurants.
 Non-irritating, more natural products are readily available to hotels that care.